2nthony/usesignal/README.md

 Collection of Essential React Hooks with [Signals](https://github.com/preactjs/signals/tree/main/packages/react).
 Basically a **FORK** of [VueUse](https://vueuse.org/).

+## Notice

+- This project is currently in the initial development stage and is not yet stable.
+- Bad DX with server side framework(e.g. Next.js) DEV mode, when a component changed, the `useSignalEffect(@preact/signals-react)/useWatch*(usesignal/core)` will never run the callback when signal changed; works fine in PROD mode.

 ## Docs & Demos

 [UseSignal](https://usesignal.vercel.app/), but you can ref to [VueUse](https://vueuse.org/functions.html) directly, all currently supported functions usage basically the same.